chromium/chromium/docs/testing/run_web_platform_tests_on_android.md

 ## Running the Tests

 Once you have Chrome Android/WebView and `chromedriver` built, you can launch `run_wpt_tests.py` to run WPTs.
 You can either run the tests on an Android emulator or a real Android device.

+Note: You can enable [Incremental Install](/build/android/incremental_install/README.md) for Chrome Android by setting `incremental_install = True` in your `args.gn` file.

+This will cause the test harness to use the build directory's incremental installation script instead of the default browser APK.

 ### Running WPTs on an Android emulator